Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/19_chapter-16.md

 |Features| Description|
 |---------|
 |Water| Dynamic tiles named "water" will make the hero swim.
 If the tile does not have a traversable attribute, then the hero will be able to move the block over the water instead of the block falling with gravity.
 Basically, if the tile has the deep water attribute, then the hero can pull/push the block over water.
-|Bow| The hero can shoot enemies with a bow.
+|Bow| The hero can shoot enemies with a bow with key "b".
+|Hookshot| The hero shoots a hookshot and can move if it hits entities like destructible or chest with key "h".
+|Boomerang| Throws a boomerang with key "a".
 |Carrying| The hero can carry destructible objects up ladders and instantly throws them in dynamic water tiles.
 |Sword| The hero can use the key "c" to attack enemies with a sword.
 |Run| The hero runs if the key "space" is pressed.